 Alameda CTC is a joint powers authority governed by a 22-member Commission comprised of elected officials from each of the 14 cities in Alameda County, all five members of the Alameda County Board of Supervisors and elected representatives from AC Transit and BART.

 Alameda CTC was created in July 2010 by the merger of the Alameda County Congestion Management Agency (ACCMA) and the Alameda County Transportation Improvement Authority (ACTIA), to streamline operations, eliminate redundancies and save taxpayers’ dollars.
 As a result of the merger, Alameda CTC is able to implement more cost-effective methods for planning, funding and delivering programs and projects that benefit Alameda County residents and businesses.

 Alameda CTC has assumed all duties of the ACCMA and ACTIA.
 As successor to ACTIA, Alameda CTC delivers the Expenditure Plan for Measure B, the half-cent sales tax approved by 81.5 percent of county voters in 2000.
 The Expenditure Plan contains a number of capital projects-including interchange improvements, high-occupancy vehicle (HOV) lanes, freeway widening, BART extensions and transit station development-as well as programs for local street and road improvements (fixing potholes), special transportation services for seniors and disabled individuals, bicycle and pedestrian safety, and transit operations.

-On April 1, 2015 Alameda CTC will begin delivering the Expenditure Plan for Measure BB, the salex tax approved by 70.76 percent of county voters on November 4, 2014.
+On April 1, 2015 Alameda CTC began delivering the Expenditure Plan for Measure BB, the salex tax approved by 70.76 percent of county voters on November 4, 2014.

 In assuming the duties of ACCMA, Alameda CTC coordinates countywide transportation planning and attracts state and federal funding for project implementation.